 Here you will find two "Proposed Templates" for parishes desiring to adopt a set of By-Laws or Constitutions where there are none or update them in cases where the old By-Laws are incongruent with the Revised Statutes of the Orthodox Church in America or simply out of date.
 We welcome feedback on these "Proposed Parish By-Laws."
 According to Federal Law regulating Non-Profit Organizations, every Non-Profit must have a set of By-Laws and follow them.
 Those who do not endanger their tax exempt status.
 Additionally, we encourage every parish to develop a Mission Statement for their parish and specifically identify ways they intend to fulfill their missionary calling and submit it to the Diocese for approval.

 + Mark, Archbishop of Philadelphia and Eastern Pennsylvania

-Assembly of Bishops launches national study on giving in US parishes
+National study on giving in US parishes

 An ongoing national study — “Exploring Orthodox Generosity: Giving in US Orthodox Parishes” — has been launched by the Assembly of Canonical Orthodox Bishops of the USA.
 “We need and invite as many pariticipants as possible,” said Alexei D. Krindatch, the Assembly’s Research Coordinator.
 “Both Orthodox clergy and laity are invited to take part in this unique project.”
 The study is being conducted as an on-line survey and may be accessed here.